aladeen92i/tpdocker/README.md

 ### Why do we need this branch ?

-This branch is needed because we don't want to continuously Deliver on every branch that is created
+we don't want to push changes directly on master, we want to work on dev and then we'll merge to master if this passes all the test in the CI

 ### Secured variables, why ?

-To protect our repository from evil people, they shoudn't have our credentials.
+pour protéger notre repo, nous devons être les seuls à connaitres ces identifiants

 ### Why do we need this ?

-We need Dockerfile to build our images
+On a besoin des Dockerfile pour construire nos images